sblanck/smagexp/README.md

 ### Rna-seq meta analysis  <a name="rna-seq-meta-analysis" /> [[toc]](#toc)

 #### Getting rna-seq count data from recount2 <a name="getting-rna-seq" />[[toc]](#toc)
 [recount2](https://jhubiostatistics.shinyapps.io/recount/) is an online resource consisting of RNA-seq gene and exon counts as well as coverage bigWig files for 2041 different studies.
-The recount galaxy tool wraps the bioconductor R package recount and fetch gene counts from one experiment
+The recount galaxy tool wraps the Bioconductor R package recount and fetch gene counts from one experiment.

 Input is
 - Accession ID